ankane/torch.rb/README.md

 :fire: Deep learning for Ruby, powered by [LibTorch](https://pytorch.org)

-**Note:** This gem is currently experimental.
+This gem is currently experimental.
 There may be breaking changes between each release.

 [![Build Status](https://travis-ci.org/ankane/torch-rb.svg?branch=master)](https://travis-ci.org/ankane/torch-rb)